Labour Party of Malaya

 The Labour Party of Malaya (Parti Buruh Malaya; abbrev.
-LPM) was a political party in Malaya that was active between 1952 and 1969.
-It was originally formed as a confederation of state based labour parties known as the Pan-Malayan Labour Party (PMLP).
+LPM) was a left-wing political party in the Federation of Malaya and later Malaysia, active from 1952 to 1972.
+It originated as a confederation of state-based labour parties under the name Pan-Malayan Labour Party (PMLP).
+As a component of the Malayan Peoples' Socialist Front, the party reached its electoral peak in 1959, but its influence rapidly declined after most of its leadership was detained for political reasons.

 History

 Origins

 The LPM's roots lay in the state labour parties that were established after the British government announced plans to organise local elections in 1950.

-In 1952, representatives from the state parties, 21 trade unions and the Malay left-leaning organisation SABERKAS (or Syarikat Berkerjasama Am Saiburi, not to be confused with the present day SABERKAS in Sarawak) met in Kuala Lumpur and decided to form the PMLP.
+In 1952, representatives from the state parties, 21 trade unions and the Malay left-leaning organisation Syarikat Berkerjasama Am Saiburi (Saberkas) met in Kuala Lumpur and decided to form the PMLP.
 This organisation initially took an anti-communist stand but was not overtly anti-colonial.